airaria/DogBreedIdentification_RosettaStone/README.md

 # Dog Breed Identification
-Using pretrained models in tensorflow and pytorch to identify dog breeds.
+Fine-tune pretrained models in tensorflow and pytorch to identify dog breeds, mostly for pedagogical purpose.

 ## Purpose of the repo
 is to show how to
 - load and fine-tune pretrained model in tensorflow and pytorch,
 - read large dataset using the **dataset** paradigm in tensorflow and pytorch,
-- do data augmentation on image data,
+- do data augmentation on image data in tensorflow and pytorch,
 - make a comparision between tensorflow and pytorch.

+## Prerequisites

+- tensorflow >= 1.3
+- pytorch >= 0.3
+- numpy, pandas, sklearn, Pillow

 ## Usage
 1. Download the data from kaggle: www.kaggle.com/c/dog-breed-identification